 - Loch Lomond

 This route requires a ferry crossing from the Isle of Skye to the mainland.
-This route takes drivers past the Glenfinnan Aqueduct, through gorgeous Glencoe Valley, along Loch Lomond (the largest loch in Scotland), and on to Glasgow or Edinburgh.
+This route takes drivers past the Glenfinnan Viaduct, through gorgeous Glencoe Valley, along Loch Lomond (the largest loch in Scotland), and on to Glasgow or Edinburgh.

 View of Sleat Peninsula, Isle of Skye